hyosung11/Launch-School/Courses/journal.md

 07:48 Programming is learning the patterns and practicing them over and over.

 17:08 The interview with Shikha went well and I want to do the technical screener soon.

+## 20211212 일요일

+10:30 Finished the medium problems a third time now.
+But I definitely have a bias against doing the difficult ones.
+Ugh.